datalayer-examples/jupyterlab-extensions-example/docs/dev.md

 #     - Extension successfully enabled.
 ```

-You will need NodeJS to build the extension package.
+You need NodeJS to build the extension package.
 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com) that is installed with JupyterLab.
 You may use `yarn` or `npm` in lieu of `jlpm`.

 ## Troubleshoot